meowmeowahr/kevinbotlib/README.md

 **The KevinbotLib Robot Development Framework**

-KevinbotLib includes all many utility classes for developing robots, such as communication, joystick input, logging, and more.
+KevinbotLib includes many utility classes for developing robots, such as communication, joystick input, logging, and more.

 ## Table of Contents